 Living in the Southern Highlands of Australia means it’ll probably come as no surprise that I favour a design aesthetic that is accented with country touches, however having deep family roots in rural New England NSW has meant I have always been exposed to and influenced by that style of living.

-To me the “Modern Farmhouse” is where all this collides perfectly.
-The combination of the classic “American barn”, with modern sensibilities and style.
+It’s the combination of the classic “American barn”, with modern sensibilities and style.
 In layman’s architectural terms, it’s the city-girl-that-moved-to-the-country!!